NOAA-GSL/VxCouchbasePerformanceTest/test/README.md

-Part way into the evaluation it became clear the size of the data did not have a significant impact on a query that returned a specific subset of data, as long as the query is a key value pair query, or a proper index for the query has been applied.
+Part way into the evaluation it became clear the size of the data did not have a significant impact on a query that returned a specific subset of data, as long as the query is a key value pair query, or a proper index for a N1Ql query has been applied.
 See table 4.

 #### Indexing